pradeep-cruv/developer_docs/on_search_data_breakdown.md

 * An item that is present in a custom_menu has a 'category_ids' attribute. that contains custom_menu rank and sequence of that item in that custom_menu.
 * An item that inherits an item from provider.categories(it could be either custom_menu,custom_group or vairent_group) can modify its properties under tags.code = 'config'
 * certain properties of items are defined at the item level rather than in provider.categories (Eg : tags.code = 'veg_nonveg')
+* An item can be of 3 types
+    * item : a Stock item that can be purchased.
+    * dynamic_item : an item that can be customized(this is made at the request of the user)
+    * customization: an item that itself is a customization that can be purchased

 ##### provider.items JSON example
 ```